 The Bottom Line

-Although prepaid costs can seem to sneak onto your home’s selling price or final price tag, you now have a better understanding of what these costs are and how you can identify them on your mortgage loan document.
+Although prepaid costs can seem to sneak onto your home’s selling price or final price tag on the closing date, you now have a better understanding of what these costs are and how you can identify them on your mortgage loan document.
 As you continue your home buying process, don’t be afraid of prepaid expenses!

 No-Closing-Cost Mortgage: Does It Make Sense For You?

-Carey Chesney - April 08, 2021
+Carey Chesney - November 29, 2023

 Closing costs can sometimes present a financial barrier for home buyers.
-In cases like these, applying for a no closing cost mortgage can potentially help.
+In cases like these, applying for a no-closing-cost mortgage can potentially help.

-A Guide To Good Faith Estimates And Loan Estimates
+A Guide To Loan Estimates (Or “Good Faith Estimates”)

-Mortgage Basics - 10-minute read
+Mortgage Basics - 12-minute read